diskord-dev/diskord/docs/application_commands.rst

 Diskord provides an easy to use and Pythonic interface to register and work with application commands.

-Unlike text commands, Application commands are compatible in both :class:`ext.commands.Bot` and :class:`Client` as they are part of Discord API.
+Unlike text commands, Application commands are compatible in both :class:`diskord.ext.commands.Bot` and :class:`diskord.Client` as they are part of Discord API.

 To use application commands, You must add your bot to the server with ``application.commands`` scope.